 If you have to pay for healthcare then these are the costs:

-Three monthly Pre Payment Certificate is £29.65.
+Three monthly Pre Payment Certificate is £29.65, rising to £30.25 in April 2021.
 This saves you money if you need four or more items in 3 months.

 If you’re an international student studying in the UK you’re exempt from charges for all of your NHS hospital treatment (except any statutory charges such as those outlined above) if you’re a full-time student attending either a course of at least six months' duration, or a course substantially funded by the UK government.